ConsciousComputation: Computational components of conscious awareness

 Aims

-ConsciousComputation aims to reverse engineer how human awareness judgments are formed.
-We will test a new model that proposes that awareness depends on global, abstract representations of the presence or absence of mental contents.
+ConsciousComputation aims to reverse engineer the features and functions of human conscious awareness.
+We will test a new framework that proposes that awareness tracks global, abstract representations of the strength or reliability of mental contents to support their usage in planning and decision-making.
 To test this theory we will combine psychophysics, computational model simulations and recent advances in human neuroimaging (including 7 Tesla fMRI and optically-pumped MEG) to visualise the neurocomputational components supporting awareness judgments at an unprecedented level of detail.

 Project components